kwg58/meteor/readme.md

 ##What are the alternatives?
 socket.io or express.io can do some of these things, but don't seem to be as comprehensive.
 ##What is it similar to, if anything?
 It has elements of everything we've touched on here in WDI.
-The file folder structure looks like Rails or Angular, the templates are like Angular partials,
+The file folder structure looks like Rails or Angular, the templates are like Angular partials.
 ##What is the history of this technology?
 * First introduced in December 2011 under the name Skybreak.
 * First actual shipment late 2012.